fogleman/Craft/README.md

 - Backquote (`) to write text on any block (signs).
 - Arrow keys emulate mouse movement.
 - Enter emulates mouse click.
+- Left-Shift to crouch
+- Esc to use mouse pointer(for maximize)

 ### Chat Commands